HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 Any system of an Identity Provider conforming to this IG **SHALL** also conform to the NIST 800-63-3 Digital Identity Guidelines except as adapted in this guide and **SHALL** publicly post their identity verification (and authentication, if authentication is offered) policy in a manner that is easily discoverable online, additionally referencing this IG if attesting to be compliant with it.
 Specifically, IAL1.6 and IAL1.8 requirements are intended to be consistent with NIST 800-63A identity verification procedures for IAL2 identity assurance, however, with different required identity evidence, data collection, and other procedural clarifications as indicated in the IG.

-The identity verification policy **SHALL** describe the practices, consistent with this guide, used by employees or agents of Identity Provider's organization to verify and manage identities, along with whether and how those employees and agents may perform as Trusted Referees, through others **SHALL NOT** do so, and how personal information is managed by the Identity Provider.
+The identity verification policy **SHALL** describe the practices, consistent with this guide, used by employees or agents of Identity Provider's organization to verify and manage identities, along with whether and how those employees and agents may perform as Trusted Referees, though others **SHALL NOT** do so, and how personal information is managed by the Identity Provider.

 Identity Providers **SHALL NOT** rely on third parties as Trusted Referees or Trusted Agents, to vouch for individuals, or to perform identity verification including on behalf of another person as is generally permitted under NIST 800-63-3 Digital Identity Guidelines.